 Not only zinc deficiency can become a risk to your health.
 Too much zinc can also harm you.
 A maximum intake of 25 milligrammes of zinc per day is considered safe.
 If you exceed this limit for several days, you may already experience initial symptoms.
 This usually happens because you have consumed too many dietary supplements – it is unlikely to absorb too much zinc through your diet – even with zinc-rich foods.

 If an amount between 225 and 450 milligrammes is ingested at once, severe vomiting may occur.
-The possible consequences of excess zinc are gastrointestinal problems, kidney dysfunction, diarrhoea, hair loss and iron deficiency anaemia.
+The possible consequences of excess zinc are gastrointestinal problems, kidney dysfunction, diarrhoea, hair loss and iron deficiency.
 Too much zinc hinders the absorption of iron, so that blood formation becomes impaired – leading to anaemia.

 The trace element copper also loses its efficacy when zinc levels are too high.
 As a result of this copper deficiency, numbness and weakness may occur in the limbs.
 The same applies to calcium and magnesium, with which zinc competes in the body: calcium and magnesium deficiency can lead to bone loss and a significantly reduced performance.[1, 3, 8, 27]